-Anneka Randhawa is a partner in the White Collar team in London.
-She joined White & Case in October 2015.
+Anneka Randhawa is a partner in our White Collar practice, based in London.

 Assisting a global energy services company in an internal investigation of whistleblower allegations of corruption in the Far East.